riteshf/RCT-201/w1/3.typescript-react/1.pre-class/README.md

 ### Task

+1. Create a Button Component with Typescript
+   - color
+   - handleClick
+   - children
-1. Create a Simple Counter App with Typescript
+2. Create a Simple Counter App with Typescript
    - Explain Generic Hook Fuction.
    - Props with Typescript